-- Grades A through D are included in the calculation of CGPA and are included in the Total Number of Credit Hours Attempted. - Transfer credits (TR) are not included in the calculation of CGPA but are included in the Total Number of Credit Hours Attempted (see below) in order to determine the required levels for CGPA and rate of progress.
-Transfer credits are included as credit hours attempted and successfully completed in calculating the rate of progress. - Courses with grades of P, EL and PE are not included in the CGPA calculation but do count as credit hours successfully completed for the rate of progress calculation. - For calculating rate of progress, F grades and W grades are counted as hours attempted but are not counted as hours successfully completed.
-Grades of IP will also be counted as hours attempted but not as hours successfully completed. - When a course is repeated, the higher of the two grades is used in the calculation of CGPA, and the total credit hours for the original course and the repeated course are included in the Total Credit Hours Attempted (in the SAP charts) in order to determine the required rate of progress level.
+- Grades A through F are included in the calculation of CGPA and are included in the Total Number of Credit Hours Attempted. - Transfer credits (TR) are not included in the calculation of CGPA but are included in the Total Number of Credit Hours Attempted in order to determine the required levels for CGPA and rate of progress.
+Transfer credits are included as credit hours attempted and successfully completed in calculating the rate of progress. - Courses with grades of P and PE are not included in the CGPA calculation but do count as credit hours successfully completed for the rate of progress calculation. - For calculating rate of progress, F grades and W grades are counted as hours attempted but are not counted as hours successfully completed. - When a course is repeated, the higher of the two grades is used in the calculation of CGPA, and the total credit hours for the original course and the repeated course are included in the Total Credit Hours Attempted (in the SAP charts) in order to determine the required rate of progress level.
 The credit hours for the original attempt are considered as not successfully completed. - When a student transfers from or completes one program and enrolls in another program, all attempts of courses common to both programs are included in the CGPA and ROP of the new program.